DEAP/deap/doc/examples/knapsack.rst

             mutant.add(random.choice(items.keys()))

 From here, everything else is just as usual, register the operators in the toolbox, and use or write an algorithm.
-Here we will use the Mu+Lambda algorithm and the SPEA-II selection scheme.
+Here we will use the :func:`~deap.algorithms.eaMuPlusLambda` algorithm and the SPEA-II selection scheme.
 ::

-    tools.register("evaluate", evalKnapsack)
+    toolbox.register("evaluate", evalKnapsack)
-    tools.register("mate", cxSet)
+    toolbox.register("mate", cxSet)
-    tools.register("mutate", mutSet)
+    toolbox.register("mutate", mutSet)
-    tools.register("select", operators.selSPEA2)
+    toolbox.register("select", tools.selSPEA2)

-    pop = tools.population()
+    pop = toolbox.population()
-    hof = ParetoFront()
+    hof = tools.ParetoFront()

-    algorithms.eaMuPlusLambda(tools, pop, 50, 100, 0.7, 0.2, 50, hof)
+    algorithms.eaMuPlusLambda(toolbox, pop, 50, 100, 0.7, 0.2, 50, hof)

-Finally, a :class:`~eap.operators.ParetoFront` may be used to retreive the best individuals of the evolution.
+Finally, a :class:`~deap.tools.ParetoFront` may be used to retreive the best individuals of the evolution.
 The complete `Knapsack Genetic Algorithm
 <http://deap.googlecode.com/hg/examples/ga_knapsack.py>`_ code is available.